yongyouhe/openmm_ImageCharge/README.md

 10. Use the build system you selected to build and install the plugin.
-Performing three sets of commands 'make / make install / make PythonInstall' will install the plugin as 'drudenoseplugin' package in your python
+Performing three sets of commands 'make / make install / make PythonInstall' will install the plugin as 'imageplugin' package in your python.
+The version of swig should be higher than 3.0 and lower than 4.2.

 Note: If you want to use the ImageCustomIntegrator in OpenMM 8.0, you need to copy the folder asmjit of OpenMM to the library folder in the plugin for substitution.